Thwart

 A thwart is a part of an undecked boat that provides seats for the crew and structural rigidity for the hull.
 A thwart goes from one side of the hull to the other.
-There might be just one thwart in a small boat, or many in a larger boat, especially if several oarsmen need to be accommodated.
+There may be just one thwart in a small boat, or many in a larger boat, especially if several oarsmen need to be accommodated.

 General description

 A thwart is a part of a boat that usually has two functions: as a seat, and as a structural member that provides some rigidity to the hull.
 A thwart goes from one side of the hull to the other in an open (undecked) boat, and therefore resists forces pushing in or pulling out the sides of the hull.
 More obviously it provides a seat for an occupant of a boat.
 In many sailing boats, a thwart may help support the mast.
 This can be done either by inserting the mast through a hole in the thwart (with the end resting in a mast step on the keel), or the mast may be clamped to one side of a thwart – this makes it easier to step and unstep the mast whilst afloat.